jhpyle/docassemble/_docs/initial.md

 the "Exit" link can be modified.
 (The "Exit" menu option is displayed when the [`show login` configuration directive] is set to `False` or the [`show login` metadata specifier] in an interview is set to `False`.)
-The value can be either `exit` or `leave.` If it is `exit`, then when the user clicks the link, they will be logged out (if they are logged in) and their interview answers will be deleted from the server.
+The value can be either `exit`, `leave,` or `logout`.
+If it is `exit`, then when the user clicks the link, they will be logged out (if they are logged in) and their interview answers will be deleted from the server.
 If it is `leave`, the user will be logged out (if they are logged in), but the interview answers will not be deleted from the server.
-It can be important to keep the interview answers on the server if [background tasks] are still running.
+(It can be important to keep the interview answers on the server if [background tasks] are still running.)
+If it is `logout`, then if the user is logged in, the user will be logged out, but if the user is not logged in, this will have the same effect as `leave`.

+<a name="exit url"></a>If an `exit url` is provided, the user will be
+redirected to the given URL.
+If no `exit url` is provided, the user will be directed to the [`exitpage`] if the `exit link` is `exit` or `leave`, and directed to the login page if the user is logged in and `exit link` is `logout`.
+The `exit url` also functions as an interview-level default value in place of the system-wide [`exitpage`], which is used by the [`command()`] function and used on [special pages] that show `buttons` or `choices` that allows users to `exit` or `leave`.

 <a name="exit label"></a>If `exit label` is provided, the given text
 will be used in place of the word "Exit" on the "Exit" menu option.